MetaMask/metamask-docs/snaps/how-to/allow-automatic-connections.md

 `initialConnections` is not a replacement for [`endowment:rpc`](../reference/permissions.md#endowmentrpc).
 `endowment:rpc` is still required to allow dapps or Snaps to call RPC methods of your Snap.
 :::

+## Example

+See the [Linea Voyager Snap](https://github.com/Consensys/linea-voyager-snap) for a full example of allowing an automatic connection.